jhymani/Algorithms-3013/Assignments/01-A03/README.md

 # Functions Possible In Binary Search Trees:

-1. Insertion: To add a new value to the tree while maintaining the binary search property.
+1. Insertion: This adds a new value to the tree while maintaining the binary search property.
-How it works: Start from the root.
+How it works: It starts from the root.
 If the new value is smaller than the current node's value, move to the left child; if larger, move to the right.
 Repeat until you find an empty spot to insert the value.

-2. Search: To find if a value exists in the tree.
+2. Search: This locates a value that exists in the tree.
-How it works: Start from the root and compare the value with the current node.
-If it's smaller, go left; if larger, go right.
-Continue until you find the value or reach a nullptr (not found).
+How it works: It starts from the root and compares the value with the current node.
+If it's smaller, move to the left; if larger, go right.
+Continue until you find the value or reach nullptr (not found).

-3. Traversal: To visit all nodes in a specific order.
+3. Traversal: This visits all nodes in a specific order.
+Types:

 In-order: Left subtree → Node → Right subtree (gives sorted order for a BST).